exonum/exonum-doc/src/architecture/serialization.md

   hash of data.

 - **Schema-based verification**
-  It should be possible to set the data scheme and check the message for compliance with the scheme (this allows to [check](#validation-rules) the received message before reading its content).
-The scheme should not allow the presence of optional fields.
-In the Exonum serialization format the scheme is stored separately from the serializable data.
+  It should be possible to set the data schema and check the message for compliance with the schema (this allows to [check](#validation-rules) the received message before reading its content).
+The schema should not allow the presence of optional fields.
+In the Exonum serialization format the schema is stored separately from the serializable data.

 - **All-or-nothing approach to correctness**